-Peer ported Erlang to Hard-Realtime Operationg system RTEMS (www.grisp.org).
-He developed the Hydraprog automotive control unit flashing device which has been used successfully all over the world for over a decade.
+Peer ported Erlang to Hard-Realtime Operating system RTEMS (www.grisp.org).
+He developed the Hydraprog automotive control unit flashing device, which has been used successfully all over the world for over a decade.
 Since 2007 the firmware of the device is written mainly in Erlang - including protocol stacks for all existing automotive protocols.
-Currently developing industrial transport system controller with Erlang in a small embedded system.
-Initially mastered in Physics at the Technical University Munich, Peer has broad experience ranging from low level device drivers to functional languages in industrial and automotive applications.
-He has been working self employed as a developer since 1987.
-He did consulting work in applied cryptography and protocol design and implementation.
-Peer is currently living and working in the nice countryside west of Munich, Bavaria.
+Peer is currently developing an industrial transport system controller with Erlang in a small embedded system.
+Peer's previous experience ranges from low level device drivers to functional languages in industrial and automotive applications, he initially mastered in Physics at the Technical University Munich.
+He has been working self-employed as a developer since 1987 and also consulted in applied cryptography and protocol design and implementation.
+He is currently living and working in the idyllic countryside west of Munich, Bavaria.

 Create amazing Internet of Things designs without soldering or dropping down to C. Right out of the box Grisp-Base boots into Erlang VM running on real bare metal.
 It features on-board wireless networking 802.11b/g/n WLAN and connectors for standard PMOD sensor and actuator modules.